Hudson, Massachusetts: Library

 The Hudson Public Library's collection has grown to approximately 65,000 books, periodicals, audio recordings, video recordings, historical records, and other items as of 2020.
 As part of its collection HPL owns three oil paintings, each a portrait portraying one of the library's major benefactors: Charles Hudson, Lewis Dewart Apsley, and Andrew Carnegie.
 Apsley funded his own portrait as well as that of Charles Hudson, while the portrait of Carnegie was a 1935 gift from the Carnegie Corporation.
 These portraits are displayed on the landing of the stair going up to the third floor reading room.

-Hudson Public Library is a member of the C/W MARS regional library consortium and catalog.
+Hudson Public Library is a member of the CW MARS regional library consortium and catalog.
 This allows Hudson cardholders to borrow items from other central and western Massachusetts public libraries and gives cardholders from those libraries access to Hudson's collection.
 In fiscal year 2008, the Town of Hudson spent 1.19% ($614,743) of its budget on its public library—approximately $31 per person, per year.